Last Updated on February 5, 2026 by Emily Hopkins

 During negotiations, consider the property’s asking price, any needed repairs or renovations, and the current market conditions.
 Your agent can provide valuable insights and help you formulate a competitive offer.
 Being flexible and open to compromise can also facilitate a successful negotiation.

-Once the offer is accepted, a reservation contract (Contrato de Arras) is typically signed.
-This contract secures the property and involves a deposit, usually around 10% of the purchase price.
+Once your offer is accepted, you typically sign a reservation contract, known as a reservation contract (Contrato de Arras).
+This contract secures the property and requires a deposit, usually around 10% of the purchase price.

 This step ensures that the property is taken off the market and reserved for you while the final paperwork is completed.